thomasklbg/thomasklbg.github.io/_pages/about.md

 ### News

-- We are organizing a workshop on [Models of Human Feedback for AI Alignment](https://sites.google.com/view/mhf-icml2024){:target="_blank"} at [ICML 2024](https://icml.cc/) in Vienna this July.
-The [Call for Papers](https://sites.google.com/view/mhf-icml2024/call-for-papers?authuser=0) is out (submission deadline May 31)!
+- We are organizing the [ICML 2024](https://icml.cc/) Workshop on [Models of Human Feedback for AI Alignment](https://sites.google.com/view/mhf-icml2024){:target="_blank"} in Vienna this July.
+[Call for Papers](https://sites.google.com/view/mhf-icml2024/call-for-papers?authuser=0) - Submission Deadline May 31st!